ahsanzizan/wikusama-hotel/README.md

 - **Prisma**: An ORM for interacting with the MySQL database, enabling easy data access and management.
 - **PostgreSQL**: A robust relational database to store competition information.
 - **NextAuth.js**: Provides secure user authentication with built-in support for OAuth and JWT.
+- **Xendit**: Provides a secure payment gateway for the booking process of the application.

 ## Tech Stack